 His medical bills ended up around $40,000.
 Luckily, he used health insurance to pay them, resulting in a lower repayment for Gary.
 While he didn’t require an operation, his broken back left him in agony for months.
 His orthopedist ordered him to wear a back brace, prescribed powerful narcotics for pain like oxycodone and hydrocodone, and kept him out of work for six months.

-Critical Things Our Team Did That Made a Huge Difference in Gary and Roberta’s Case
+Critical Things Our Truck Accident Attorneys Did That Made a Huge Difference in Gary and Roberta’s Case

 Shortly after getting hired, we went to work building their case from the ground up.
 Here are the most important things we did.